amitjoy/aspecio/README.md

 # Aspecio, AOP Proxies for OSGi

 Aspecio is a 'micro-framework' that provide AOP Proxies to OSGi R7.
 It brings a mix of component-oriented and aspect-oriented programming to your application.
-Aspecio lets you define _Aspects_ that you can later pick to add behavior to your components and avoid duplicating boilerplate dealing with cross-cutting concerns.
+Aspecio lets you define _Aspects_ that you can later pick to add behaviour to your components and avoid duplicating boilerplate dealing with cross-cutting concerns.

-The [initial version](https://github.com/primeval-io/aspecio) has been developed by Simon Chemouil and this is a revamped version that makes it OSGi R7 compatible and encapsulates all required dependencies.
+The [initial version](https://github.com/primeval-io/aspecio) has been developed by Simon Chemouil, and this is a revamped version that makes it OSGi R7 compatible and encapsulates all required dependencies.
 This also includes some enhancements to make it work properly in OSGi R7.

 ## Aspecio 1.0.0